-- Interference Cancellation (IC): Suppresses static noise from point sources such as cooker hoods, washing machines, or radios for which there is no reference audio signal available. - Voice Activity Detection (VAD): Controls adaption the IC and AGC to optimise output for near-end speech. - Noise Suppression (NS): Suppresses diffuse noise from sources whose frequency characteristics do not change rapidly over time (i.e., diffuse stationary noise). - Automatic Gain Control (AGC): Controls the audio output level via separate AGC channels for Automatic Speech Recognition (ASR) and communications output.
+- Interference Cancellation (IC): Suppresses static noise from point sources such as cooker hoods, washing machines, or radios for which there is no reference audio signal available. - Voice Activity Detection (VAD): Controls adaption of the IC and AGC to optimise output for near-end speech. - Noise Suppression (NS): Suppresses diffuse noise from sources whose frequency characteristics do not change rapidly over time (i.e., diffuse stationary noise). - Automatic Gain Control (AGC): Controls the audio output level via separate AGC channels for Automatic Speech Recognition (ASR) and communications output.
 The VAD is used to prevent gain changes during speech to improve speech recognition performance.

 The pipeline has been designed to minimise the need to tune and modify these functions.
-However, if required for specific use cases, these later sections of this document provide details of the relevant parameters and processes.
+However, if required for specific use cases, useful information to do so can be found in the Device operation section of the XVF3615 user guide.